Improving aerial platform safety is easily within reach

-In worst case scenarios, a smartphone-based Panic Button could broadcast an urgent need for help or rescue to colleagues within, say, a 100 – 150 yard radius.
+In worst case scenarios, a smartphone-based Panic Button could broadcast an urgent need for help or rescue to colleagues within, say, a 100 – 150 yards radius.
 It could even simultaneously inform a Control Center and emergency services of the GPS location of any injured party as the quicker traumas are attended to, the better the prognosis tends to be.

 Connecting man and machine is a paradigm shift for the industry.
 There’s no doubt it will require strong incentives to encourage workers to connect their private smartphones to workplace equipment.
 However, I’m a believer in the carrot and not the stick.
 Right now, we’re focused on creating something with an irresistible “pull” for equipment users!